tanavamsikrishna/docker-remote-sync/Readme.md

   -h, --help          show this help message and exit --port PORT         Alternate ssh port on remote

-○ Do not delete the cache folder on remote machine to be able to take advantage of incremental file sync ○ The tar file on remote which is the snapshot of local docker image with be at location <<destination_folder>>.tar ○ This tar file can be "loaded" into docker using `docker load -i <<destination_folder>>.tar` ○ Example usage: `docker-remote-sync myalpine:latest remotehost /tmp/myalpine_remotefolder`
+○ Do not delete the cache folder on the remote machine to be able to take advantage of incremental file sync ○ The tar file on the remote, which is the snapshot of the local Docker image, will be at location <<destination_folder>>.tar ○ This tar file can be "loaded" into Docker using `docker load -i <<destination_folder>>.tar` ○ Example usage: `docker-remote-sync myalpine:latest remotehost /tmp/myalpine_remotefolder`
 ```